Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 We do our best to support Alaska’s local producers.
 When provisioning, we prioritize:

-Fresh bread from Resurrection Bay Bakery or made onboard
+Fresh bread from the local bakery or made onboard

 The Galley in Action